ryanasti752/cifparse/docs/CIFPProcedureSegment.md

 Additionally, the procedure segment object has lists of child objects:

-- transitions: A list of [CIFPProcedureSubsegment] objects.
+- subsegments: A list of [CIFPProcedureSubsegment] objects.
 - points: A list of [CIFPProcedurePoint] objects.